adaptiman/ip-conductor/README.md

 ## Customization

-### Bookmark Limit
+### Article Limit
-To change the number of bookmarks fetched, pass a different limit when creating the `ArticleManager` instance:
+To change the number of articles fetched, pass a different limit when creating the `ArticleManager` instance:

 ```python
 # In ip_conductor.py main() function